Creating a Conda package for a project with Fortran and Python code

 You will notice that we installed the two dependencies of the project (numpy and matplotlib) using pip, when we ran the pip install command, instead of Conda.
 When it comes to building our Conda package, we will be instead installing the dependencies with Conda and running the pip install with the --no-deps flag.
 Because we only have simple dependencies here, this discrepancy doesn’t really matter, but if you want a more robust development workflow, you might consider using Conda to install your develop-time dependencies too.

-Creating and building the Conda package
+Creating and building the Conda package Link to heading

 To build our Conda package, we use a tool called conda-build.
 Here we will only cover a very small subset of what can be achieved with conda-build - check out its full documentation for more use cases.

-Install conda-build
+Install conda-build Link to heading

 First, we install conda-build into our base environment, alongside another tool conda-verify, which is an optional dependency of conda-build that verifies Conda recipes: